Here is a list of the various workshops and seminars organized by the WAIT group.

 This workshop was co-organized with the Department of Sociology, UiB.
 The topic of the workshop invited a broad approach and participants were invited to engage in discussions with reference to the writings of one of the pioneers of contemporary social theorising on time, Professor emerita Barbara Adam, as well as to other authors and their own research.

-"The Design Politics of the Passport" - seminar
+"The Design Politics of the Passport" - open seminar

 "The concept of waiting and its analytical potential in studying irregularized migration" - seminar